 What is Ransomware?

 Ransomware is a kind of malicious software or malware that is specifically designed to block sensitive data or information from a person’s device until a ransom is paid.
 It locks down files, folders, and even computer access until the victim pays the demands.
 Typically, the price depends on how sensitive the data is.
-Research shows that each year, ransomware attacks generate about $1 billion worldwide.
+Research shows that ransomware attacks generate about $1 billion each year.
 However, this number is projected to skyrocket in the upcoming years.

 How bad can it be?